GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Study after study shows that the very best designers produce structures that are faster, smaller, simpler, cleaner, and produced with less effort.
-The differences between the great and the average approach an order of magnitude.
+> ### Every computer language has its Shakespeares, and it is a joy to read their code.
+A well-written computer program possesses style, finesse, even humor—and a clarity that rivals the best prose.
 >
-> ~ *Fred Brooks*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts